lineality/Online_Voting_Using_One_Time_Pads/README.md

 - scope drift
 - while true: processes stuck in loops

-## Specialization, Representation, and contextual hirarchies of participants (2024.07.03)
+## Specialization, Representation, and contextual hierarchies of participants (2024.07.03)

 ## Rules of Evidence in reporting, claims, and advocacy
 2024.08.14